Constitution - the future

-In this ABC we leave it to the readers to judge whether it is a constitution or not.
-But it is certainly a revised constitution since the content is mainly identical.
-The Lisbon Treaty will have more than 3000 pages compared to the 560 pages in the rejected Constitution.
+In this ABC we leave it to the readers to judge whether the Lisbon Treaty is a constitution or not.
+But it is certainly a revised constitution, since the legal content is virtually identical.
+The Lisbon Treaty gives rise to an EU Constitution of more than 3000 pages compared to the 560 pages in the rejected Constitution.

-The reason is that the new treaty spread the content from the 560 pages in the existing 17 treaties with 2800 pages of constitutional law.
-The original constitution simplified the 2800 pages with the amendments into one single text.
+The reason is that the new treaty spread the legal content from the 560 pages of the original document to the existing 17 treaties, with their 2800 pages of constitutional law.
+The original constitution simplified the 2800 pages by putting their constitutional content into one single text.

-The Lisbon Treaty has been negotiated in a so-called intergovernmental conference with ministers and civil servants from every member state government plus 3 representatives from the European Parliament.
+The Lisbon Treaty has been negotiated in a so-called Intergovernmental Conference with ministers and civil servants from every member state government, plus three representatives from the European Parliament.

-The negotiations have been held in secret, not allowing members of the European Parliament or the national parliaments to follow the negotiations or even see the documents when they were negotiated.
-T
+The negotiations were held in secret, not allowing members of the European Parliament or the national parliaments to follow them, or even see the documents when they were negotiated.

-he IGC commenced under the Portuguese presidency on 23 July 2007 and had been prepared under German presidency (January - June 2007).
-On 23 June 2007 a summit in Brussels agreed on a 273-page negotiations draft mandate which were then implemented as concrete new articles to be inserted in the existing 17 treaties.
+The IGC commenced under the Portuguese presidency on 23 July 2007 and had been prepared under the German presidency (January - June 2007).
+On 23 June 2007 a summit in Brussels agreed on a 273-page negotiations draft mandate which were then implemented as concrete new articles to be inserted into the existing 17 treaties.

-The reactivation of the Constitutional process was decided in the Berlin Declaration on 25 March 2007, when prime ministers and heads of states celebrated the 50th birthday of the 1957 Rome treaties.
+The reactivation of the Constitutional process was decided in the Berlin Declaration on 25 March 2007, when the prime ministers and heads of state celebrated the 50th birthday of the 1957 Rome treaties.

-The reactivation of the Constitutional process was decided in the Berlin Declaration on 25 March 2007, when prime ministers and heads of states celebrated the 50th birthday of the 1957 Rome treaties.
+The reactivation of the Constitutional process was decided in the Berlin Declaration on 25 March 2007, when the prime ministers and heads of state celebrated the 50th birthday of the 1957 Rome treaties.

 Notes

 On 13 March 2006 the Court of Justice made it possible for the EU in future to adopt criminal law provisions by majority decision in the supranational pillar.
 On 21 March 2006 the Court of Justice made it possible for supranational decisions in the intergovernmental pillar to be taken on judicial policy.
-The Constitution has also used the Charter of Fundamental Rights which will be legally binding in the Lisbon Treaty, Art.
+The Court has also regularly cited the EU Charter of Fundamental Rights which was in order made legally binding in the Lisbon Treaty, Art.
 6 TEU.

-After the rejection of the EU Constitution, the inter-group SOS Democracy in the European Parliament, the young federalists in the UEF and Democracy International had asked for a new directly-elected convention to be convened and to draft proposals which can be put to a referendum on the same day in all the EU Member States.
-SOS Democracy wants voters to say whether they want a democratic constitution for a stronger EU or a less far-reaching cooperation agreement between independent democracies.
+After the rejection of the EU Constitution, the inter-group SOS Democracy in the European Parliament, the young federalists in the UEF and Democracy International had asked for a new directly-elected convention to be convened in order to draft proposals which could be put to referendum on the same day in all the EU member states.
+SOS Democracy wanted voters to say whether they wanted a democratic constitution for a stronger EU or a less far-reaching cooperation agreement between independent national democracies.

-Prime Ministers made a political agreement to avoid referendums.
-The Danish prime Minister was applauded in the European Council when he informed his colleagues he had avoided a referendum.
+The Prime Ministers made a political decision in order to avoid referendums.
+The Danish Prime Minister was applauded in the European Council when he informed his colleagues that he had been able to avoid a referendum in his country.
+Ireland rejected the Lisbon Treaty by referendum on 12 June 2008.
+A re-run took place on 2 October 2009 based on the so-called Irish guarantees but the Treaty was ratified unchanged.

 Links